 The process of decorating a tree is a highly creative endeavour which allows families to collaborate to develop the best tree possible.
-This is a great team building exercise, strengthening the bond of your family.
+This is a great team-building exercise, strengthening the bond of your family.
 Whatever your decorating style, together your family will have created something joyous and wonderful together that you can all be proud of.

-3. Makes you feel good
+3. Makes you Feel Good

 Just the wonderful pine smell of your Christmas tree can calm your nerves and allow you to feel relaxed at one of the busiest times of the year.
-It’s natures gift to you.
+It’s nature’s gift to you.

-4. Sets a positive mood
+4. Sets a Positive Mood

 From the colourful baubles, beautiful lights, and shining ornaments to the delicious pine scent, it’s natural to feel uplifted when stepping into a room with a Christmas tree.
 Seeing how children get so excited and joyful at Christmas time automatically helps you to feel excited and joyful too.
-Christmas trees all their beauty and glory emanate a positive mood setting the scene for a truly festive and fun Christmas season.
-Decorating a tree also can help you connect with your inner child, your inner wonder and inner beauty.
+Christmas trees in all their beauty and glory emanate a positive mood setting the scene for a truly festive and fun Christmas season.
+Decorating a tree also can help you connect with your inner child, your inner wonder and your inner beauty.
 Let that beauty shine for all to see.